-On all eight of the OFO days during the quarter, the net California gas production imbalance exceeded the OFO tolerance band and further contributed to the operational problems that the OFO was trying to resolve.
+On three of the OFO days during the quarter, the net California gas production imbalance exceeded the OFO tolerance band by a significant quantity and further contributed to the operational problems that the OFO was trying to resolve.
 This practice can contribute to the occurrence of OFO events on consecutive days.
 To address this issue, PG&E proposed in its recently filed Gas Accord II-2004 testimony that CPBAs be subject to OFO noncompliance charges.